 Keeping a sketchbook should be pretty simple, right?
-You fill the pages with sketches until the book is full and then repeat the whole process with a new book.
-Theoretically, this is true, but in practice, we can run into obstacles that can cause our sketchbook project to fail.
+You fill the pages with sketches until the book is full and then repeat the whole process with a new sketchbook.
+The reality usually looks different though, as you can run into several obstacles that make your project of a nice and full sketchbook fail.

-In this article, we will first discuss what belongs in a sketchbook and then go into more detail about how we keep a sketchbook that we will enjoy for a long time.
+In this article, we will first go through what belongs in a sketchbook and then go into more detail about how to maintain one that you will enjoy for a long time.

 If you have to follow countless rules when choosing the sketches, the motivation evaporates before you have even started.
-In the first place, everything that originates from our creativity belongs in the sketchbook, but in the long run, it is good not to put certain things into our sketchbook.
+Everything that originates from your creativity belongs in your sketchbook, but there are certain things to avoid putting into.

-If we are not sure how to draw something, then it is time for a study!
-And there is no better place for it than our sketchbook.
+If you are not sure how to draw something, then it is time for a study!
+And there is no better place for studies than your sketchbook.

-In a study, we examine a motif by making one or more sketches of it and, if necessary, supplementing these with notes.
-The study not only trains our eye and hand but also serves later as a reference book that we can refer to at any time.
+In a drawing study, you examine a motif by making one or more sketches of it and, if necessary, supplementing these with notes.
+The study not only trains your eye and hand but also serves later as a reference that you can refer to at any time.

-It is not always possible to know which colours are best suited for which motifs when drawing straight off the bat.
-In such cases, it is a good idea to test the colours in the sketchbook beforehand and record them in a colour palette.
+It is not always possible to know which colors are best suited for which motifs when drawing straight off the bat.
+In such cases, it is a good idea to test the colors in the sketchbook beforehand and record them in a color palette.

-Colour palettes are especially useful when you start a series of different drawings and want to make sure that all colours of the separate drawings will fit together later.
+Color palettes are especially useful when you start a series of different drawings and want to make sure that all colors of the separate drawings will fit together later.

-Attention: If the paper in the sketchbook and the paper of the actual work differ too much from each other, it is not worth testing directly in the sketchbook.
-But we can use a piece of paper for testing and glue it into the sketchbook.
+If the paper in the sketchbook and the paper for the actual artwork differ too much from each other, it is not worth testing directly in the sketchbook.
+But for testing, you can use a piece of the final paper you are going to use and glue it into the sketchbook.

-Any ideas can be wonderfully recorded and documented in the sketchbook.
-It doesn’t matter how detailed the idea is sketched or described, as long as it one day provides us with a useful basis for further development.
+Any ideas can be wonderfully documented in your sketchbook.
+It doesn’t matter how detailed the idea is sketched or described, as long as it one day provides you with a useful basis for further development.

-It is similar with inspirations: Old works, texts, postcards or excerpts from magazines can be glued onto a page, either alone or in combination with a sketch.
+Old works, texts, postcards, or excerpts from magazines can be glued onto a page, either alone or in combination with a sketch.

-In most cases, a good drawing in a sketchbook is torn out so that it can be put in a drawing folder.
-The sketchbook is simply destroyed in the process and eventually falls apart completely after several such incidents.
+In most cases, a good drawing in a sketchbook will be torn out so that it can be put in a drawing folder.
+With this, the sketchbook gets slowly destroyed in the process and eventually falls apart completely after several such incidents.

 The real purpose of a sketchbook is to record ideas and to understand things better.
-With every page we fill, the documentation of our drawing career grows.
-I would recommend to date each sketch because it is exciting to see later how much time has passed and how much you have improved.
+With every page you fill, the documentation of your drawing career grows.
+I would recommend dating each sketch because it is exciting to see later how much time has passed and how much you have improved.

-A new sketchbook can be quite intimidating, no matter if it's our first or our tenth: It might eventually become our best sketchbook, but of course, this only works if we get the first sketch perfect - right?
+A new sketchbook can be quite intimidating, no matter if it’s your first or your tenth: It might eventually become your best sketchbook, but of course, this only works if you get the first sketch perfect - right?

 As a matter of fact, for many of us, the first empty page is a huge hurdle.
-So the faster we fill it, the faster we leave the hurdle behind!
+So the faster you fill it, the faster you leave the hurdle behind!
 But what is the best sketch for the start?